 Learn about Fayetteville Public Works Commission including our News & Press Releases, Projects, and Team.

 PWC is proud to serve the Fayetteville/Cumberland County area as a hometown utility that provides award-winning, reliable electric, water and wastewater services with rates that are among the lowest in the state.
-As the 37th largest municipal electric utility in the U.S., PWC has been recognized by the American Public Power Association for outstanding system reliability as six-time recipients of the RP3 (Reliable Public Power Provider) Diamond Designation.
-In fact, PWC is one of only two public power utilities that have earned the Diamond Level designation six or more times.
+As the 38th largest municipal electric utility in the U.S., PWC has been recognized by the American Public Power Association for outstanding system reliability as seven-time recipients of the RP3 (Reliable Public Power Provider) Diamond Designation.
+In fact, PWC is one of only two public power utilities that have earned the Diamond Level designation seven or more times.
 PWC has also received the APPA’s E.F.
 Scattergood System Achievement Award two times and their Sue Kelly Community Service Award four times.

 PWC is a charter member of the Partnership for Safe Drinking Water, developed jointly by the Environmental Protection Agency, American Water Works Association, utilities, and other water organizations.
 In 2000, PWC became the first utility in North Carolina to be recognized with the Director’s Award from the Partnership.
 Since then, PWC continues to maintain this distinction through its exemplary practices.
 PWC has maintained the Directors Award for 25 years, an honor achieved by less than 200 water utilities across the country.